cosmic-knowledge/docs/overview/terminology.md

 A _pod_ is to documents as a class is to bytes.

-The first dimension of a pod's type:

-- file
-- directory
+There are _file_ pods and _directory_ pods.

 For example, a `pdf` _file pod_ contains a `.pdf` file, and has functionality for reading, writing, and opening the pdf file.

-Another example, a `latex` _directory pod_, has not only a `.tex` file, but also its associated `.pdf`, `.sty`, `.png`, and other files.
+For example, a `latex` _directory pod_, has not only a `.tex` file, but also its associated `.pdf`, `.sty`, `.png`, and other files.

-The second dimension of a pod's type:

-- void (no file)
-- plaintext
-- markdown
-- chemical

-So far, all of these are first-party plugins.
+### anchor

+Is a node on the knowledge graph.

+Anchors play a vital part in organizing data and their relationships.
+They:

+- are a schema for knowledge to be constrained against
+- have rules as additional constraints for orbs, pods, and the like
+- have covers for a set of faithful semantic representations of the schema
+- store metadata of properties like: tags, authorship, last modified dates, etc.

-### overview
+### cover

-An _overview_ creates a view around data.
-Usually, each node of an overview is a _pod_ or _anchor, and it shows the_collections_ between them.
-You're likely most used to hierarchal overviews, such as the file explorer within VSCode.

-This concept exists as a first-class citizen so other representations such as "graph", "timeline", etc. have some level of interoperability, so the user can switch seamlessly between them.
+Responsible for representing knowledge of an anchor.

+For example, an "Algebra Cover" may represent the topic of algebra.
+It may include links to algebra homework problems, algebra lecture notes, algebra lecture videos, and algebra cheat sheets, and other algebra-related "note groups".
+These different categories each have a set of associated pods.

+Another example relates to productivity apps that have a kanban, calendar, and todo view.
+Each view would correspond to a cover, and the data within those views are _conceptually_ stored in each anchor.

 ### rule

-_Rules_ are constraints or code that enforces behavior.
-For example, one rule may enforce that pod names match a particular regular expression within a collection.
+_Rules_ are constraints that enforce behavior.
+For example, one rule may enforce that pod names match a particular regular expression.

-They are a core primitive that other pods and covers may use.
+They are a core primitive that other pods, covers, and anchors may use.

 ### plugin

-Quasipanacea is highly extensible with plugins.
+Quasipanacea is highly extensible.

-There are different types of plugins:
+There are many different types of plugins:

 - anchor
 - cover